 A player sent to the minor leagues must remain there for a minimum of 10 PGBL season days before he can be recalled.
 The only exception to this rule would be if he is needed as an injury replacement before the 10 day period has expired, and can only be recalled to replace a player added to the DL.
 This rule does not apply after the rosters are expanded to 40 for the month of September.

-There are three different drafts in the PGBL.
+There are two different drafts in the PGBL.

-III.
-Waiver Draft: Occurs after Spring Training.
-All teams cut to 45 man rosters.
-Players cut are placed on waivers and may be claimed.
+II.
+Free Agent/Waiver Draft: Occurs at a predetermined date after All teams cut to 45 man rosters.
+Eligible players are players with MLB experience in previous year and players cut after the Winter Draft.
 Draft order is same as previous Winter Draft.
 Picks are NOT tradable.
 If a player is claimed and the claiming team is over 45 men with the claim, the team must IMMEDIATELY waive someone to get back to 45 men.
 Teams may pass if they wish, and may pick again later if they so choose.
 The draft ends when one complete round is passed by all the teams.

-Trades of any kind are permitted, but are subject to review for collusion from the league President.
+Trades of any kind are permitted, but are subject to review for collusion from the league office.
 After any trade, the roster must be at 45 (with the 24 hour rule in rule #3 above applicable).
-All Winter Draft picks are tradable.
+Beginning with the 2024 draft, only picks in the next PGBL draft are tradable.
+Upon conclusion of the real MLB season, the next year’s PGBL picks become tradable.
+Example – Upon conclusion of the 2022 MLB season, 2024 PGBL draft picks will be eligible to be traded.

 Any trade involving a draft pick that is not currently owned by a team will be voided, as will all subsequent transactions.
 The trade will not be approved until the draft pick is resolved.